AnyLog-co/documentation/examples/Secure Network.md

 id create keys where password = abc and keys_file = root_keys
 </pre>

-A file (name root keys) with the public and encrypted private key is created in the keys' directory (!key_dir).
+A file (named ***root_keys***) with the public and encrypted private key is created in the keys' directory (!key_dir).
 These are the keys of the root user.
-If a file name is not specified, the keys would be presented on the monitor, and the user is responsible to store and protect the keys.
+Note: If a file name is not specified, the keys would be presented on the monitor, and the user is responsible to store and protect the keys.

 ### Step 2 - Root user policy